tosinonikute/Countries/README.md

 ## App has 3 screens
 - Home screen with list of countries displayed in aphabetical order with recyclerviewfastscroller
+    - Swipe to delete with an undo option on home screen
 - Search country screen with AutoSearch feature
 - Detail screen that shows full details about a selected country